ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 - The **move data** NARC contains [basic data](#basic-move-data-dspre) on the move, which can be edited in DSPRE's Move Editor.
 This includes, for example, the reference to the **move effect script** (labeled as `Effect Sequence` in DSPRE's Move Editor).
     - The general structure of basic move data can be found in the [Platinum](https://github.com/pret/pokeplatinum/blob/3d24f842f13d18f813cb34abd7962c5985ceacfc/src/move_table.c#L37) and [HeartGold](https://github.com/pret/pokeheartgold/blob/d11b7ef7917d435334d3372edad0792a3bbbb7a3/include/move.h#L6) Decompilation projects.
-    - Basic move data for each move (in Platinum) can be found [here](https://github.com/pret/pokeplatinum/tree/3d24f842f13d18f813cb34abd7962c5985ceacfc/res/battle/moves) in the Platinum Decompilation project.
+    - Basic move data for each move (in Platinum) can be found in the [Platinum Decompilation project](https://github.com/pret/pokeplatinum/tree/main/res/moves).
 - **Move scripts** are strictly per move and may not be shared.
 They may simply be an instruction to use the **move effect script**, or may have more complexity.
-    - Move scripts for each move can be found in the [Platinum](https://github.com/pret/pokeplatinum/tree/3d24f842f13d18f813cb34abd7962c5985ceacfc/res/battle/scripts/moves) and [HeartGold](https://github.com/pret/pokeheartgold/tree/d11b7ef7917d435334d3372edad0792a3bbbb7a3/files/battledata/script/move_script) Decompilation projects.
+    - Move scripts for each move can be found in the [Platinum](https://github.com/pret/pokeplatinum/tree/main/res/moves) and [HeartGold](https://github.com/pret/pokeheartgold/tree/d11b7ef7917d435334d3372edad0792a3bbbb7a3/files/battledata/script/move_script) Decompilation projects.
     - Move scripts can be edited using a hex editor.
 - **Move effect scripts** may be shared by multiple moves.
 Move effect scripts are typically responsible for queueing up relevant **battle subscripts**.
     - Move effect scripts are labeled as `Effect Sequence` in DSPRE's Move Editor.